 We rely on our knees for many different activities throughout the day – walking up stairs, getting out of cars and even sitting for extended periods of time.
 When your knee joints feel good and work as they’re supposed to, it’s easy to forget how much we use them.
 But pain in your knees can have a big impact on your daily life.

 Arthritis in the knees is a common cause of knee pain and joint stiffness.
 Without proper treatment, knee arthritis can get worse over time and make it difficult to do the things you love.
 But how can you tell if it is arthritis that’s the cause of the discomfort in your knees?
-In this post, we’ll cover common types of knee arthritis, early signs to watch for and when to talk with a doctor about your symptoms.
+In this post, we’ll cover the early signs of knee arthritis, common types and when to talk with a doctor about your symptoms.

 Arthritis is a disease that impacts the joints, and it occurs when the cartilage in the joints becomes damaged.
 This damage to the cartilage causes pain and affects joint mobility.
 Beyond knee pain, common symptoms of arthritis in the knee include swelling around the knee, knee stiffness and a limited range of motion in the knee.